ajread4/thm_writeups_publish/Jack-of-All-Trades.md

 Username: [REDACTED]
 Password: [REDACTED]
 ```
-With the credentials, lets go back to the recovery page and login.
+With the credentials, I went back to the recovery page to login.
 Out of curiosity, I also tried to ssh with the user credentials and was unsuccessful.
-Therefore, I must use the recovery page.

 After I logged in, I was prompted with a page that only says: ```GET me a 'cmd' and I'll run it for you Future-Jack.```.
-It looks like I can use some ```cmd=``` within the url to navigate around the machine.
-I first ran ```http://[REDACTED]:22/nnxhweOV/index.php?cmd=id``` to see which user I am.
+Could this site be vulnerable to directory traversal and code injection?
+Could it be??
+It looked like I had to use some ```cmd=``` within the url to navigate around the machine.
+I first ran ```http://[REDACTED]:22/nnxhweOV/index.php?cmd=id``` to test directory traversal/code injection and it worked!
 ```
 GET me a 'cmd' and I'll run it for you Future-Jack. uid=33(www-data) gid=33(www-data) groups=33(www-data) uid=33(www-data) gid=33(www-data) groups=33(www-data)
 ```
 I needed to move over to user jack in order to get the first flag.
 I looked around on the site to see if there are any credentials hidden anywhere for jack.
+There appeared to be none.
 When I moved over to the ```/home``` directory of the machine using ```http://[REDACTED]:22/nnxhweOV/index.php?cmd=cd /home;ls``` I found something interesting: a file named ```jacks_password_list```.
 Maybe these are possible passwords for user jack?

 I copied the list of passwords over to a txt file named ```passlist.txt``` and ran hydra from my local machine to try to brute force jack's ssh password.
 ```